 - Body Tremors (Seizures): The whole body shakes violently.
 Seizures usually occur between 6 and 48 hours of withdrawal.
 These can occur even in people who have no history of epilepsy.

-- High Body Temperature, High Blood Pressure, and Rapid Heartbeat: These are also among the initial symptoms of DTs.
+- High Body Temperature, High Blood Pressure, and Rapid Heartbeat: These are also among the initial symptoms of DTs alcohol withdrawal.
 After becoming used to the presence of alcohol, the body goes into overdrive (the rebound effect) when the person suddenly quits alcohol.

 - Confusion and Disorientation: Alcohol affects the region of the brain responsible for perception and analysis.
 Clouded thinking is a common side effect of alcohol withdrawal, and this symptom intensifies when the person develops DTs.

-- Hallucinations: Delirium tremens hallucinations can be sensory, tactile, and/or visual.
-This is one of the most common symptoms of DTs.
+- Hallucinations: Hallucinations can be sensory, tactile, and/or visual.
+This is one of the most common symptoms of DTs alcohol withdrawal.

-- Anxiousness, Fear, and Paranoia: Feelings of anxiousness and paranoia and fears of impending doom are common when there is confusion and thoughts are foggy.
+- Anxiousness, Fear, and Paranoia: Feelings of anxiousness and paranoia and fears of impending doom are common when confusion and thoughts are foggy.

-- Sensitivity to Lights and Sounds: The individual perceives ordinary lights to be brighter than usual and sounds to be louder than usual.
+- Sensitivity to Lights and Sounds: The individual perceives ordinary lights as brighter than usual and sounds louder than usual.

-- Excitement and Agitation: Alcohol consumption depresses the normal functions of the GABA and glutamate neurotransmitters that regulate the workings of the nervous system.
-So when alcohol is no longer present in the body, these chemicals exhibit a rebound effect and overstimulate the brain.
+- Excitement and Agitation: Excessive drinking depresses the normal functions of the GABA and glutamate neurotransmitters that regulate the nervous system’s work.
+So, when alcohol is no longer present in the body, these chemicals exhibit a rebound effect and overstimulate the brain.
 Excitement and agitation follow.

 - Stupor: The person may become unresponsive to touch.

-The symptoms of delirium tremens alcohol withdrawal can worsen if they are not managed and treated promptly.
+The delirium tremens symptoms can worsen if they are not managed and treated promptly.
 For example, hallucinations and seizures can lead to injuries and accidents.
 Besides, seizures themselves can be life-threatening.
 Fear and paranoia can drive a person to commit violent activities.
 Unchecked tachycardia (rapid heartbeat) can cause a cardiac arrest.

 Call 911.
-This is the FIRST thing to do if someone has DTs.
+This is the FIRST thing to do if someone has DTs symptoms.
 DTs can be fatal.
 DON’T wait or assume that the symptoms will go away on their own.

 - Keep a close watch on the person and ensure that they do not sustain injuries from falls and/or collisions.